drodil/backstage-plugin-qeta/CONTRIBUTING.md

 Make your changes, then ensure that `yarn lint` and `yarn test` still pass.
 If you're satisfied with your changes, push them to your fork.

+Also remember to run database changes against a postgres instance.
+The instance can reside inside docker image or on local machine.

 ```
 git push origin new-feature
 ```